Aaryamann171/dotfiles/readme.md

 ### Current Setup
 Lately, I have been using WSL2 (Ubuntu 22.04) for dev work on my personal system.
 I finally bit the bullet and setup Neovim for development.
 All the cool kids seem to be using it.
 I switched back to zsh, without oh-my-zsh (bloat bad).
 Everything runs inside a tmux session.
 I also use VS Code and PyCharm time to time with vim mode.
+I also tried Helix recently, and fell in love with it immediately, might switch over to it in the future.

 ### TODOS
 - [ ] Manage these dotfiles through something like GNU stow